Trump sees Iranian crackdown easing, Tehran denies man to be executed

 The president did not rule out potential U.S. military action, saying "we are going to watch what the process is" before noting that his administration had received a "very good statement" from Iran.

-Earlier this week, rights organisation Hengaw reported that 26-year-old Essam Soltani, arrested in connection with protests in the city of Karaj, was due to be executed on Wednesday.

-However, on Thursday Iranian state media said that while Soltani was being charged with "colluding against the country's internal security and propaganda activities against the regime", the death penalty does not apply to such charges if they are confirmed by a court.
+The U.S.-based HRANA rights group says it has so far verified the deaths of 2,435 protesters and 153 government-affiliated individuals in the unrest that started with protests over soaring prices before turning into one of the biggest challenges to the clerical establishment since the 1979 Islamic Revolution.

-Iran and its Western foes have both described the unrest as the most violent since the 1979 Islamic Revolution that installed Iran's system of Shi'ite clerical rule.
+Iran and its Western foes have both described the unrest as the most violent since the 1979 Islamic Revolution.

 Iranian authorities said the demonstrations turned from legitimate protest at economic grievances into unrest fomented by its foreign enemies, accusing people it described as terrorists of attacking the security forces and public property.